SoftUni-Internal/interactive-content/EN/06-State-Management/01-HTTP-Cookies.md

 Cookies are an indispensable part of the modern Web.

-They find application in all fields of data persistence, including:
+They find application in all fields of data **persistence**, including:

 - **Session management**

-The first implementation of cookies provided users with a way of saving items to a shopping cart.
+The first implementation of cookies provided users with a way of **saving** items to a shopping cart.

 Nowadays, this information is stored on the server, and cookies are used for keeping track of the currently logged-in user.

-This is mainly done using a unique session identifier (UID) - a long string of letters and numbers.
+This is mainly done using a unique session identifier (**UID**) - a long string of letters and numbers.

 - **Personalization**

-Cookies are used for storing user preferences.
+Cookies are used for storing user **preferences**.

-For example, when a user modifies their settings, they use a web form, sent back to the server.
+For example, when a user modifies their settings, they use a web **form**, sent back to the server.

 Once the server receives the information, it encodes the preferences in a cookie, which it sends back to the client.

 - **Tracking**

-Tracking cookies are used for keeping a track of a user's browsing habits.
+**Tracking** cookies are used for keeping a track of a user's browsing habits.

-This helps advertisers serve more specific ads, catering to a user's interests.
+This helps **advertisers** serve more specific ads, catering to a user's interests.

 This advertising data is often times sold to bidding corporations, breaching online privacy laws.